 Taxis in Belize usually don’t have any markings (although this seems to be changing), and I haven’t yet seen one with a meter.
 They can be identified by a green license plate that displays, in white, the letter “D” followed by four digits.
-Most are sedan type cars with a maximum capacity of 4 passengers, but there are some van type vehicles with seating for up to about 9 passengers.
+Most are sedan type cars with a maximum capacity of 4 passengers, but there are some van type vehicles with seating for more passengers.
 The standard fare for short trips in most cities and towns is BZ$5.00 to $7.00 per taxi (not per passenger).
 Fares for longer distances are sometimes negotiable.

-1. Water taxi between Belize City, Caye Caulker and Ambergris Caye (see websites for schedules & fares).
+1. Water taxi between Belize City, Caye Caulker and Ambergris Caye

-b) San Pedro – Belize Express Water Taxi
+a) San Pedro Belize Express Water Taxi

 c) Tropic Ferry